dgapitts/ora12base/README.md

 # project ora12base

 The ora12base project, is a relevantly simple vagrant project to automate setup an Oracle 12c environment running on Centos 6.6.
+I am starting this project using the opscode_centos-6.6_chef-provisionerless.box, I chose this image as this virtual machine can extend upto nearly 40G.

 ### From your host machine